Home » Carbs From Fruits or Grains? What’s Better For Humans?

 Grains contain toxins for protection – fruits contain nutrients to attract seed-dispersing animals!

-One essential difference between grains and fruits as food source is that fruits and frugivores have a symbiosis, while grains and granivores have a predation situation.
+One essential difference between grains and fruits as food sources is that fruits and frugivores have a symbiosis, while grains and granivores have a predation situation.
 Consequently, the plants with the most toxic seeds have an advantage, as they are avoided by the consuming animal.
 On the other hand, the most nutritious and tasty fruits have an advantage, as the fruit-eating animal disperses the (unharmed) seeds of the best-tasting fruits:

 Grains do not “want” to be eaten

 Grains and legumes are the plants’ offspring – the seeds containing their embryos.
-Protecting the embryos from getting eaten is an evolutionarily successful strategy, which is why grains do contain potent plant-protective components that put off consumers with toxicity.
+Protecting the embryos from getting eaten is an evolutionarily successful strategy, which is why grains contain potent plant-protective components that put off consumers with toxicity.

 As a consequence for our health, avoiding the massive amount of grains we eat today can improve health!